Nimbleus/scala-docker-client/README.md

 scala-docker-client
 ===================

-This project implements the Docker Remote API in scala
+This project implements the Docker Remote API in scala.